 Eva Yaa Asantewaa (she/her) is the founder of Black Curators in Dance and Performance and works at Gibney as Senior Director of Curation as well as Editorial Director.
 A veteran writer, curator and community educator, she won the 2017 Bessie Award for Outstanding Service to the Field of Dance.
 Since 1976, she has contributed dance criticism and journalism to Dance Magazine, The Village Voice, SoHo Weekly News, Gay City News, her arts blog, InfiniteBody, and other publications and podcasts.
 As Editorial Director of Imagining: A Gibney Journal, she publishes essays reflecting issues and perspectives of importance to the dance/performance community.
 Among many other program initiatives she launched at Gibney, she has created the Black Diaspora group (emerging artists) and the Eva Yaa Asantewaa Black Arts Leadership Awards.
 In 2016, for Danspace Project’s Lost and Found platform, Ms. Yaa Asantewaa created "the skeleton architecture, or the future of our worlds," an evening of group improvisation featuring 21 Black women and gender-nonconforming performers, a cast that won a 2017 Bessie for Outstanding Performer.
 In 2018, Queer|Art named one of its awards in her honor, the Eva Yaa Asantewaa Grant for Queer Women(+) Dance Artists.
 In 2019, she was a recipient of a BAX Arts & Artists in Progress Award.
 Ms. Yaa Asantewaa was born in New York of Barbadian immigrant heritage and makes her home in the East Village/Lenapehoking. https://infinitebody.blogspot.com

-Juan José Escalante, Executive Director, came to the José Limón Dance Foundation with an impressive nonprofit management background from New York City Ballet, where he worked as an associate director of finance and Miami City Ballet as the development manager and human resources director, and Ballet Florida, where he served as Executive Director from 2001 to 2004.
-He also led the Orlando Ballet from 2009 to 2011 as their Executive Director.
-Mr. Escalante holds a Bachelor’s Degree in Business Administration, a Masters Degree in Global Management and recently completed the Strategic Perspectives in Nonprofit Management Program at Harvard University.
+Juan José Escalante is Executive Director of National Dance Institute.
+He is well known in the field of dance and the arts and has extensive experience in non-profit leadership.
+Mr. Escalante joins NDI from the José Limón Dance Foundation where he served as Executive Director for over eight years.
+Previously, he held various executive positions with well-known dance organizations, including Miami City Ballet and New York City Ballet where he worked in arts management and campaign development.
+Escalante holds a Bachelor’s Degree in Business Administration, a Masters Degree in Global Management and has completed the Strategic Perspectives in Nonprofit Management Program at Harvard University.
 He has chaired the national committee for small and medium companies for DanceUSA, and the Cultural Executive’s Committee for the Palm Beach County Cultural Council.
-Mr. Escalante was appointed Executive Director of the José Limón Dance Foundation on January 1st, 2014 and currently serves on the Board of Dance NYC.
+Mr. Escalante currently serves on the Board of Dance NYC.

 Julia del Palacio, Director of Strategic Partnerships, Kupferberg Center for the Arts